What Is Fentanyl?

 At Abbeycare, the Fentanyl detox and rehab programme incorporates the 12 Step Approach, Cognitive Behavioural Therapy, individual work, and group therapy.

-A personalized treatment plan is better than a one-size-fits-all scenario, where a person’s needs tend to be overlooked.
-An individually-assigned case manager can oversee your progress throughout treatment, from beginning to end.
+A personalised treatment plan is better than a one-size-fits-all scenario, where a person’s needs tend to be overlooked.

 An addiction treatment programme that prioritises personalisation and consistency provides: